CodingNinjasCodes/InterQues/README.md

 - Open [VS Code](https://code.visualstudio.com/download).
 - Go to *View > Terminal*.
 - To **clone** the repo to your *desktop*, change the directory to *desktop* by running the command `cd desktop`.
-- In the terminal, run `git clone https://github.com/CodingNinjasCodes/InterQues.git`.
+- in the terminal, run `git clone https://github.com/CodingNinjasCodes/InterQues.git`.
 - A folder/directory should be created on your *desktop*.
 - Open that folder in **VS Code**, go to *File > Open*.
 - Now you're good to go!